 How To Get There

-- NOTE: For your own safety and in deference to the natives who live in this city, it is important to coordinate with the Local Government Unit and Information Officer of Lamitan City before you attempt to visit the area.
+NOTE: For your own safety and in deference to the natives who live in this city, it is important to coordinate with the Local Government Unit (LGU) through the Tourism Officer or Information Officer of Lamitan before visiting the area.